netflo/RemoteDesktopUbuntu/README.md

+#get your public IP with:   curl 'https://api.ipify.org?format=json'

 #restricting access from an IP is a must

 sudo ufw allow from {ip_address/mask} to any port 3389